Free Initial Assessment

 Cohabitation agreement

 Cohabitation agreements are legally binding contracts in which a couple who live together set out how they will share their assets if their relationship ends.
-If you are living with someone, or planning to live with someone, our established family lawyers can draft an agreement that protects both you and your partner’s financial interests.
+If you are living with someone, or planning to live with someone, our established family lawyers can draft a cohabitation agreement that protects both you and your partner’s financial interests.

 Call us 0808 304 7471

-What do cohabitation agreements cover?
+What does a cohabitation agreement cover?

 A cohabitation contract can include: